 25 Oct Environmental & Physical Factors

 Weather changes can cause biological changes in the body’s chemical balance and thus precipitate a migraine headache in some sensitive people.
 Weather conditions also can increase the severity of a headache induced by other factors.
-Extremely cold as well as very humid weather conditions have been known to trigger migraine headaches.
+Extremely cold as well as very humid weather conditions have been known to trigger migraine attacks.
 A very dry and dusty atmosphere also can precipitate a migraine.
 Headaches can be associated with certain winds and storms, or with crowding in a stuffy room or airplane.
-A change in barometric pressure can trigger a migraine headache.
-Changes in pressure, such as those that occur with flying in an airplane or deep sea diving, can trigger headaches.
+A change in barometric pressure can trigger a migraine attack.
+Changes in pressure, such as those that occur with flying in an airplane or deep-sea diving, can trigger headaches.
 People living or traveling at high elevations can experience similar headaches.
 Headaches triggered by weather changes can lead to misdiagnosis of “sinus headache” instead of migraine.

-Many migraine sufferers are very sensitive to light, especially to glare.
-Bright lights are more likely to trigger migraine headaches when they are of a “flickering” quality, and a slow flicker is usually more irritating than a more rapid one.
+Many people living with migraine disease are very sensitive to light, especially to glare.
+Bright lights are more likely to trigger migraine attacks when they are of a “flickering” quality, and a slow flicker is usually more irritating than a more rapid one.
 It is believed that some people have more excitable brain cells in response to light than others.
 A dazzling, flicker type of light can be found in light reflected on snow, sand, or water, or through clouds.
 Some fluorescent lighting or the light that flickers from television and movie screens may have a similar effect.
 Lower resolution computer screens can also produce visual signals that contribute to headaches.
 The use of Polaroid lenses or glare screens in these conditions can be helpful.